yohcop/devloop/README.md

 See comments at the top of the file.
-It is basically a script that reads a json configuration file that contains a list of commands to execute when the files specified by a glob change.
+It is basically a script that reads a json configuration file that contains a list of commands to execute when the files specified by a rule change.